kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ### Kolena Assets

-You can connect files to datapoints in Kolena by the use of Assets, which can be visualized when exploring datasets, test cases or results.
+You can connect files to datapoints in Kolena by the use of [`asset`](../reference/asset.md), which can be visualized when exploring datasets, test cases or results.
 Multiple assets can be attached to a single datapoint allowing you to represent complex scenarios on Kolena.
 Assets are files stored in a cloud bucket or served at a URL.

 | Asset Type  | Description |
 |-------------|----------------------------|